Yoyo-OS/terminal/README.md

-# CutefishOS Terminal
+# YoyoOS Terminal

-A terminal emulator for Cutefish.
+A terminal emulator for Yoyo.

 ### Third Party Code